 Fingolimod may also be used for purposes not listed in this medication guide.

-You should not use fingolimod if you have certain serious heart conditions, especially severe heart failure, "AV block," sick sinus syndrome (unless you have a pacemaker), if you take certain heart rhythm medicines, or if you have recently had a heart attack, stroke, chest pain, or other serious heart problem.
+You should not use fingolimod if you have a serious heart condition.
+This includes severe heart failure, "AV block," sick sinus syndrome (unless you have a pacemaker), taking certain heart rhythm medicines, or a recent heart attack, stroke, chest pain, or other serious heart problem.

 You should not use fingolimod if you are allergic to it, or if you have certain serious heart conditions, especially: